Andrew Elliot: Career

 He arrived in Pennsylvania in 1746 as an apprentice and established himself as a trader.
 In 1762, he was elected a member of the board of trustees of the College of Philadelphia.
 In 1763, he was appointed collector of the port of New York and receiver general of New York.
 In 1764 he was appointed to the Province of New York executive council.

 During the American Revolution he remained a Loyalist.
 A few days after the declaration of independence he left New York City for Perth Amboy for his safety.
 He returned to New York City after the British reoccupation.
 On 1 May 1777 he was appointed the head of the military court of police and on 17 July the superintendent of all imports and exports.
 In 1780 he was appointed lieutenant governor of the Province of New York.
 In 1783 he was part of the delegation that met with George Washington at Tappan.
 He was the acting governor from April 1783 to November.

 Later life

-Elliot sent his family back to Scotland on the Nunsuch on July 9th, and then he left for Scotland in December 1783.
+Elliot sent his family back to Scotland on HMS Nonsuch on 9 July, and then he left for Scotland in December 1783.
 After returning to Scotland, he was asked to serve as British Minister to America in 1790, but declined and held no further public offices.